masoncfrancis/CS3450-5-App/README.md

 The repository's name comes from the course name and group number.

+Directory names are written in lowercase according to their purpose.
+File names are written in camelCase according to the purpose they serve.

 ## Version Control Procedures

 Each user story should be associated with it's own branch.
 Changes will **never** be pushed to the main branch.